 Use LinkedIn, phone the company, do whatever it takes to find out the hiring manager’s name and use it.
 That’s because using a person’s name has a powerful effect on their brain, instantly boosting their attention.

-3. Cover Letter Body
+3. Format the Cover Letter Body Correctly

 Now we’ve got to the main part of your cover letter structure.
 This is where you knock the socks off the recruiter and win that interview.
 Let’s break it down.